 - And other claims that arise from business operations

-Need a scenario to help picture when this insurance would come in handy?
+What’s a scenario to help picture when this insurance would come in handy?

 Here’s one: You meet your clients on location for a photo shoot and someone in the group accidentally trips over a rock and severely sprains their ankle.
 After, they file a lawsuit to cover any medical expenses or loss of income while they’re in recovery.

-Our photography insurance policy includes general liability with a $2 million dollar limit and may cover the expenses if you become legally obligated to pay for damages and legal fees that arise out of your negligence.
+Our photography insurance policy includes general liability with a $2 million dollar limit and can cover the expenses if you become legally obligated to pay for damages and legal fees that arise out of your negligence.